hashicorp/terraform-provider-aws/website/docs/r/app_cookie_stickiness_policy.html.markdown

 ## Import

-In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Application cookie stickiness policies using the ELB name, port, and policy name separated by colons (`:`).
+In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import application cookie stickiness policies using the ELB name, port, and policy name separated by colons (`:`).
 For example:

 ```terraform
 import {